Skip to content

 In the coming decades, the extensive park system stewarded by the Department of Recreation and Parks (RAP) will continue to grow and change through capital improvement, operations and maintenance, investment in new parks, and expansion of existing parks.

-To prioritize where RAP should invest first, a system of criteria based on community, agency, and stakeholder feedback as well as best practices were used to assess all existing and potential future park sites.
-These criteria are indicators of need for park investment across the City and cover not just direct park and recreation topics like park pressure and amenity conditions but also social and environmental equity, resilience, and alignment with other City/County initiatives.
+To prioritize where RAP should invest first, a system of criteria was used to assess existing parks and areas for potential future parks.
+These criteria are based on community, agency, and stakeholder feedback as well as recreation and parks best practices.
+These criteria are indicators of need for park investment across the City and cover park and recreation topics like park pressure and amenity conditions but also social and environmental equity, resilience, and alignment with other City and County initiatives.

 Universe of Sites

 The context and challenges of the parks and facilities in the RAP system vary greatly across the City.
-For RAP to prioritize future investments first requires having an up-to-date inventory of all the sites that RAP could potentially invest in–referred to here as the “universe of sites.”
-The universe of sites includes RAP’s existing parks as well as prospective sites where RAP might invest in developing new parks so that both can be prioritized side-by-side.
+Prioritizing future investments first requires having an up-to-date inventory of all the sites that RAP could potentially invest in–referred to within the PNA as the “Universe of Sites.”
+The Universe of Sites includes RAP’s existing parks as well as new park priority areas where RAP might invest in developing new parks so that both can be scored and prioritized side-by-side within the same system.

 Existing RAP Park Sites

-RAP manages over 500 parks within city boundaries.
-For the purposes of site prioritization for future investment, camps outside of city boundaries (e.g., Camp Valcrest and Camp High Sierra) were excluded, and subparks (e.g., the Los Angeles Zoo and Botanic Gardens within Griffith Park) were not considered independently.
+RAP manages over 500 parks and sub parks within its system.
+For the purposes of the PNA site prioritization for future investment, camps outside of City boundaries (e.g., Camp Valcrest and Camp High Sierra) were excluded.
+Additionally, subparks (e.g., the Los Angeles Zoo and Botanic Gardens within Griffith Park) were not considered independently.
 With those exceptions and exclusions, 483 existing park sites were evaluated as a part of the Universe of Sites.

 A clean, bright blue swimming pool with multiple lanes marked by blue lines.
 The pool area is surrounded by a white fence and has a lifeguard chair and an accessibility lift.
 The sky is clear blue with a few trees visible in the background.